aerospike/aerospike-server.docker/README.md

 namespace is in-memory with file-based persistence.
 Just mounting the predefined /opt/aerospike/data directory enables the data to be persisted on the host.

-Alternatively, a custom configuration file is used with the parameter `file` set to be a file in the mounted /opt/aerospike/data, such as in the following config snippet:
+Alternatively, your custom configuration file is used with the parameter `file` set to be a file in the mounted /opt/aerospike/data, such as in the following config snippet: